HLammers/cybo-drummer/README.md

 ### Output Device: Volca Drum
 This device is set up for a Korg Volca Drum in default split channel mode (in which parts 1 to 6 are assigned to MIDI channels 1 to 6 respectively).
 There are 16 Volca Drum programs, linked to program 1 to 16 of the Volca Drum.
 > [!NOTE]
-> The Volca drum does not repond to MIDI bank select messages, only to program change.
+> The Volca drum does not respond to MIDI bank select messages, only to program change.
 Program changes messages 1 to 16 (counting from 1) select Volca Drum programs 1 to 16, each of which has a sequence and a kit assigned, so to make best use of the Volca Drum with Cybo-Drummer, assign each kit to a separate program.
 ## Why in MicroPython?
 A MIDI router/mapper is a time-sensitive application, so why not using the programming language which leads to the fastest possible code (that would be C++ on a Raspberry Pi Pico)?
 Well… I do am aware that MicroPython is much slower, but I decided to use it anyway, because besides solving my challenge to connect my electronic drum kit to my drum computers, I had a second goal: finally learning how to use Python.
 You see, I’ve used several programming languages over time (starting with BASIC when I was a child, then Turbo Pascal as a teenager in the 90s, later a bit or C/C++ at university, some JavaScript, a lot of VBA and more recently some Arduino code.
 But now, for my job, I’m managing analysts who are using Python as their go-to language, so I decided it was time to finally master that language as well.
 This project was a great learning journey!